enriquezm/portfolio/src/pages/2018-11-15-interface01-breakdown/index.md

 ---
 This interface design is created by [M S Brar](https://dribbble.com/msbrar) on Dribbble.
 Just to be extra clear, I did not and am not taking credit for this design.
 I'm simply using it for my own personal education reasons.
 If you like or want to know more about the design, please contact the original designer, MS Brar.

-Here's my mission:
+Here's the plan for this project series:

 1. **Breakdown the design into visual components.
 (Where you currently are)**
-2. Build the components with react. (using codesandbox)
+2. Build the components with react.
-3. Add animations with react-pose or react-anime (not sure yet)
+3. Add animations with react-pose or react-anime

-# The Breakdown
+### The Breakdown

 Here's the screen I'll be developing: